NotuDocs vs Skriber: Template-First Notes vs Behavioral Health AI Scribe

 NotuDocs is a multi-discipline tool.
 It serves therapists, occupational therapists, physical therapists, social workers, coaches, and other practitioners who use structured session formats.
 The platform's AI is not specifically tuned to behavioral health terminology the way Skriber's is.
 A therapist using NotuDocs gets a solid documentation tool with meaningful time savings.
 A therapist using Skriber gets a tool that understands the clinical language of their field more fluently.

 This difference matters most at the edges of clinical complexity.
 For a standard weekly session with a stable presenting problem, both tools will produce a workable note.
-For sessions involving differential diagnostic reasoning, treatment modality-specific documentation (EMDR phase progression, DBT diary card review, exposure hierarchy advancement), or insurance billing requiring ICD-10 specificity, Skriber's behavioral health depth is a real advantage.
+For sessions involving differential diagnostic reasoning, treatment modality-specific documentation (EMDR phase progression, DBT diary card review, exposure hierarchy advancement), or insurance billing that requires ICD-10 specificity, Skriber's behavioral health depth is a real advantage.

 Template Control and Format Flexibility